 Whether you’re working children or adults, making connections between how the brain works to research-based strategies for teaching can be a helpful tool in planning your next lesson, activity or professional development experience.
 Starting with a brief overview of brain function, we’ll explore topics that include working memory and retention, the importance of movement, and other strategies that help to support learning.
 We’ll take on these subjects, reflecting on our own practice and personal experiences, as well as research that supports and affirms good teaching practices through the lens of brain and cognitive research.
 Come join the fun of discovering more about how our brains work and function and be inspired by how you can apply this in your teaching and programming development.

 Dates: January 31, February 28, March 21, April 25

 Location: Higgins University Center, Clark University, Worcester, MA

-Certificates of participation are available for each seminar.
-PDPs are available for those participating in 2 or more seminar dates.
+PDPs: Certificates of participation are available for each seminar.
+PDP certificates are available for those participating in two or more seminar dates.

 For more information and details about each session, visit: http://mits.org/2019-professional-development-seminar-series/